| Definitions | Methodology | Classifications and lists | Publications | Links | Contacts |

 Emergency Department (ED) — a department at a hospital with the instruments and furnishings conforming to requirements which provides all emergency care services.
 Compare: other emergency room / first-aid station.

 Emergency surgical care — a treatment option which provides emergency surgical care.
-Here: emergency patients who have transmitted for surgical care in 24 hours, and who are not considered as patients with scheduled operation (also patients with scheduled cesarean section).
+Here: emergency patients who have transmitted for surgical care in 24 hours, and who are not considered as patients with scheduled operation (also patients with scheduled caesarean section).
 The data is coded on the basis of NOMESCO surgical procedures classification NCSP; excluding chapters T, U and X procedures.

 Hospital admission — in ambulance statistics: hospitalization of a patient by ambulance crew; in emergency department statistics: patient transferred from emergency department to inpatient care.